Sid Melton: Career

 Sid Melton made his stage debut in a 1939 touring production of See My Lawyer.
 Sid's brother Lewis was a screenplay writer in Hollywood and had connections "in the industry," which led to Sid being cast as Fingers in Shadow of the Thin Man.
 During World War II, Melton entertained American soldiers overseas.
 Sid met screenwriter Aubrey Wisberg, who arranged for him to have a part in his Treasure of Monte Cristo for Robert Lippert.
 This was his first film after signing his first Hollywood contract with Lippert Pictures in 1949.
 The studio churned out low-budget films, most of them made in less than a week, and Melton was the comic relief in dozens of them, including Mask of the Dragon and Lost Continent.

 Other movies included On the Town, The Geisha Boy, The Tunnel of Love, and Blondie Goes to College.
-He appeared in two Lippert Pictures, Lost Continent and Radar Secret Service, later featured on Mystery Science Theater 3000, whose hosts gave Melton the nickname "Monkey Boy" due to his comedy relief antics.
+He appeared in three Lippert Pictures, Hi-Jacked, Lost Continent and Radar Secret Service, the latter two being featured on Mystery Science Theater 3000, whose hosts referred to Melton as "Little Monkey Boy".
+He directed the exploitation movie Bad Girls Do Cry.

 Melton appeared three times as Harry Cooper in the 1955–56 sitcom It's Always Jan.
 In the late 1950s, he played several small roles in the popular Desilu show The Lucy-Desi Comedy Hour as a construction worker who comes into the room through the window to ask for Milton Berle's autograph for his children.
 He starred in another episode in which he plays a bellboy for a hotel in Nome, Alaska that Lucy and the gang are staying at.
 He played Captain Midnight's sidekick, Ichabod "Icky" Mudd ("That's Mudd, with two D's"), in Captain Midnight, an early 1950s Saturday morning children's show.
 Until the end of his life, old fans would greet him on the street with his signature introductory gag line, "Mudd with two D's."
+He appeared in over 30 episodes of Green Acres, as Alf Monroe, one half of the brother-sister pair of handymen Alf & Ralph.
 Other television credits include Dragnet, The Silent Service, and M Squad.
+Sid appeared in S6 E9 of The Andy Griffith Show (The Hollywood Party) as a publicity agent for Ruta Lee’s character Darlene Mason.
 He appeared in four episodes of the final two seasons of Gomer Pyle, U.S.M.C. as Friendly Freddy, an unsuccessful con-artist who bilks Gomer and Sgt.
 Carter, among others, but always gets caught, sometimes several times in the same episode.
 He had guest roles on Adventures of Superman, I Dream of Jeannie and The Dick Van Dyke Show; in the last he played deli owner Bert Monker, who is in love with Sally Rogers (played by Rose Marie).
 In 1956 Melton appeared in an uncredited role as Shorty on the TV western Cheyenne in the episode "The Last Train West."

 Melton appeared in a humorous 1966 television commercial as a truck driver carrying new American Motors automobiles.